cpoussot/LF/README.md

 # Exercises suggestions

-The three following exercises are set up to discover the LF and some of its features.
+The following exercises are set up to discover the LF and some of its features.
 It can be used to discover step by step how to set up and solve the interpolation problem.

 ## Exercise \#1: first try with Loewner